-- The Executive Vice President and Provost shall be responsible for developing and maintaining forms to be used in preparing each candidate's dossier. - 2.
-The forms shall be distributed to the various academic units at the beginning of each review cycle upon request of the unit.
+1. The Executive Vice President and Provost shall be responsible for developing and maintaining forms to be used in preparing each candidate's dossier.

-B. Responsibility for Preparation of the Dossier

-- 1. Given that the faculty member under review supplies materials for the dossier, there is shared responsibility between the faculty member and the administrator for the timely preparation of the dossier.
-(See III.E.1.) - 2.
-It is the responsibility of the college dean to ensure that each dossier follows the proper format and is accurate and complete; it is the candidate's responsibility to provide the contents of the dossier and to ensure they are accurate and complete. - a.
+- 2. The forms are available through the University Dossier report in Activity Insight. - B. Responsibility for Preparation of the Dossier - 1.
+Given that the faculty member under review supplies materials for the dossier, both the faculty member and the administrator participate in the timely preparation of the dossier.
+(See III.E.1. for details about the candidate's responsibility) - 2.
+It is the responsibility of the college dean to ensure that each dossier follows the proper format and is accurate and complete. - a.
 For University College, the director of academic affairs of the candidate's campus and the candidate share responsibility for preparing the dossier. - b.
 For Great Valley School of Graduate Professional Studies, the dean or the dean's designee and the candidate share responsibility of preparing the dossier. - c.
-For colleges at University Park and other locations, the department head and the candidate share responsibility for preparing the dossier.

-C. Content and Organization of Information in the Dossier

-- 1. A standard format for presenting and organizing the information in the dossier shall be used by all academic units. - 2.
+For colleges at University Park and other locations, the department head and the candidate share responsibility for preparing the dossier. - C. Content and Organization of Information in the Dossier - 1.
+A standard format for presenting and organizing the information in the dossier shall be used by all academic units. - 2.
 The dossier shall contain the following sections, organized according to the sequence provided below: - a.
 Promotion and tenure form(s); - b.
 Biographical data for promotion/tenure review form; - c.
-College criteria statement; department criteria statement where applicable;
+College criteria statement; department criteria statement where applicable; - d.

-d.
 A narrative statement indicates a candidate's sense of their scholarship of teaching and learning; scholarship of research and creative accomplishments; and service and the scholarship of service to the University, society, and the profession.
 The purpose of this statement is not so much to call attention to achievements that are listed elsewhere in the dossier as it is to afford candidates the opportunity to place their work and activities in the context of their overall goals and agendas.
 Candidates for promotion and tenure were encouraged (but not required) to describe how the events of 2020/21 (e.g., COVID-19 pandemic, societal/racial tensions, political unrest) impacted their work, and the steps they took to manage these impacts, in the narrative that accompanies their dossier for promotion and/or tenure.